 Once a concern has been shared (by a member of staff or a parent) with the DSL, the DSL will decide on whether to gather further information, provide support to the family or make a referral into Children's Services (or do all 3).
 In the event of a referral being made they will quickly check records on the child, family and extended family, print off the information sheet from Integris, detailing the child's details and ring the MASH (Multi-Agency Safeguarding Hub) and detail the reason for referral and share the information available.
-At this point, school is usually asked to complete a MARF (Multi agency referral form) and email it to MASH_Referrals@dudley.gov.uk
+At this point, school is usually asked to complete a MARF (Multi agency referral form) through the Dudley Portal: Dudley Children's Portal